Pokémon: The Pokémon Company and Pokémon USA established

 Pokémon Center Mega Tokyo, a large Pokémon merchandise shop in Sunshine City, Ikebukuro.

 On 23 April 1998, Pokémon Center Co.
 Ltd. was founded as a joint venture by Nintendo, Creatures, and Game Freak.
 It was initially formed for the management of specialized merchandise stores called Pokemon Centers, of which the first location opened in Nihonbashi, Tokyo, on 18 July 1998.
 Throughout the years, multiple Japanese Pokémon Centers would open and close.
-As of September 2025, a total of 23 Pokémon merchandise shops exist in Japan.
+As of April 2026, a total of 25 Pokémon merchandise shops exist in Japan.
 An American Pokémon Center also existed in New York City from 2001 to 2005.
 It was then remodelled into Nintendo World, later renamed Nintendo New York.

 After the release of Gold and Silver, Tsunekazu Ishihara began setting out a number of long-term goals for the Pokémon franchise, which included releasing a movie every year.
 (Note: Shogakukan kept this condition until 2021.
-As of 2025, the last animated Pokémon feature is (ポケモン ココ, Pokemon: Coco), released in Japan on 25 December 2020.
+As of 2026, the last animated Pokémon feature is (ポケモン ココ, Pokemon: Coco), released in Japan on 25 December 2020.
 It was released worldwide (excluding Japan, Korea, and China) as Pokémon the Movie: Secrets of the Jungle on 8 October 2021.
 Between 1998 and 2021, a total of 23 anime films were released.)
 As part of Ishihara's plan, the Pokemon Center Co.
 Ltd. was reformatted into The Pokémon Company (TPC), and officially renamed in October 2000.
 The goal of TPC is to centralize and streamline the global management of Pokémon.
-Satoru Iwata, who had joined Nintendo of Japan in June, was involved with the company's creation, which was one of his first jobs at Nintendo.

-In February 2001, Pokémon USA (PUSA) was established, an affiliated firm of The Pokémon Company.
-The company's first president was Tatsumi Kimishima (who would later become president of NoA, and subsequently president of NoJ).
-In 2002, Kimishima was succeeded by Akira Chiba.
+In February 2001, Pokémon USA was established, an affiliated firm of The Pokémon Company.